Reforming Research Assessment

 Closing remarks

-Moderator Nick Ishmael-Perkins and Chair of the Conference David Budtz Pedersen will present take aways as well as wrap-up the conference
+Moderator Mr. Nick Ishmael-Perkins and Chair of the Conference Prof. David Budtz Pedersen will present take aways as well as wrap-up the conference with the panelists:

 (This session will be live streamed)